GLOBAL CITIES AND TOURISM

 Popularized by the American sociologist and economist Saskia Sassen in the form of global cities (1991), the term refers to the metropolises situated at the top of the urban hierarchy on a global scale.
 Capable of commanding the global economy, they are the places where the central powers of world economy are located.

 Geographers and economists multiplied the criteria and rankings to establish a list of global cities, and the expression no longer designates an absolute definition but rather a degree of globalization, based mainly on economic criteria.
-Anne Bretagnolle has compiled a list of these rankings to identify the most frequently mentioned cities.
+Anne Bretagnolle has compiled a list of these rankings.

 This denomination refers to specific attributes that only certain large agglomerations possess.
 These global cities are at the top of a global urban network and contribute to the world order.